Year-in-Review: 7 Proposed States That Scaled Second Reading in 2025

 7 proposed states that scaled second reading

-In October, 2025, Legit.ng listed all 7 proposed new states in Nigeria that have successfully passed the second reading at the House of Representatives.
-It was reported that these developments signalled growing momentum for constitutional amendments aimed at restructuring the geopolitical landscape.
+In October 2025, Legit.ng listed all seven proposed new states in Nigeria that had successfully passed the second reading at the House of Representatives.

 Here are the 7 states below:

-On October 9, 2025, the Cable reported that a bill seeking to create Ibadan State from Oyo State had passed its second reading in the House of Representatives.
+On October 9, 2025, The Cable reported that a bill seeking to create Ibadan State from Oyo State had passed its second reading in the House of Representatives.

-The legislation was sponsored by Abass Adigun, representing the Ibadan North East/Ibadan South East federal constituency.
-The bill aimed to amend the 1999 Constitution to facilitate the new state.
-It was debated during plenary and received sufficient support to move forward.
+The bill aimed to amend the 1999 Constitution to facilitate the new state and was debated during plenary, receiving sufficient support to move forward.

 Ijebu State